bodanesc/copilot-resources/m365/develop_services.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
+nav_exclude: true
+title: Copilot for Microsoft 365 Offers and Services Development
 permalink: m365/develop_services
 ---

-## Copilot for Microsoft 365 Offers and Services Development

 # General Microsoft 365 Partner Offer Development Guide
 The Offer Development Guide consists of three key elements to support your Build-With journey and prepare to GTM: